-Section 19-5-23.
+Section 10-5-23.
 Watchers.

 Candidates for the office of the Principal Chief, Deputy Principal Chief, and each candidate for the Council may submit two names as their designated watchers at each polling place.
-The selection of the watchers and their designated polling place shall be by random drawing of names submitted by candidates for each respective district to be assigned within those districts.
-The Tribal Election Commission shall have the sole authority to determine the number of watchers in any given polling place.
-No candidate for any elected office in the Cherokee Nation shall be a watcher.
+The selection of the watchers and their designated polling place shall be by random drawing of names from a hat by the Tribal Election Committee Commission until the proper amount of names have been drawn (two for each polling place). candidate for any elected office in the Cherokee Nation shall be a watcher.

-Section 19-5-49.
+Section 19-5-40.
 Allowance of absentee voting.

-Absentee voting shall be allowed upon written request by a registered, voter of the Cherokee Nation of Oklahoma.
-Such request shall be made to the Tribal Election Commission of the Cherokee Nation of Oklahoma.
+Absentee voting shall be allowed upon written request by a registered voter of the Cherokee Nation of Oklahoma.
+Such request shall be made to the Tribal Election Committee Commission of the Cherokee Nation of Oklahoma.